 AASLD Constitution and Bylaws

-AASLD’s bylaws were approved in 2020.
+AASLD’s bylaws were approved in 2020 and updated in October 2023.
 They are also available in PDF format.

 The name of the Corporation is the American Association for the Study of Liver Diseases.

 The American Association for the Study of Liver Diseases, henceforth termed the Association, is incorporated under the General Not-For-Profit Corporation Act of the State of Illinois.
 The Association was incorporated on March 23, 1950.